 California Medical Power of Attorney Form

-A California medical power of attorney authorizes an agent to make health care decisions on behalf of the creator of the document (who is referred to as the principal) when they are incapable of making and communicating their own decisions, typically due to a life-changing medical event.
+A California medical power of attorney authorizes an agent to make health care decisions on behalf of the document’s creator (the principal) when they are incapable of making and communicating their own choices, typically due to a life-changing medical event.
 As per § 4671, the principal may choose to include additional individual health care instructions.
-They may also grant authority to the agent to make decisions relating to their personal care such as where they will live and providing meals.
+They may also grant authority to the agent to make decisions relating to their care, such as where they will live and providing meals.

 Overall, the form allows the principal to do two (2) things: